mishoo/UglifyJS/README.md

 ##### mangle.properties options

  - `regex` — Pass a RegExp to only mangle certain names
- - `ignore_quoted` – Only mangle unquoted property names
+ - `keep_quoted` — Only mangle unquoted property names
- - `debug` – Mangle names with the original name still present.
+ - `debug` — Mangle names with the original name still present.
 Defaults to `false`.
    Pass an empty string to enable, or a non-empty string to set the suffix.

 We could add more options to `UglifyJS.minify` — if you need additional